Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 27. Which of the below options is true of Amazon Cloud Directory?
     - A. Amazon Cloud Directory allows the organization of hierarchies of data across multiple dimensions.
     - B. Amazon Cloud Directory enables the analysis of video and data streams in real time.
+[Amazon Kinesis]
-    - C. Amazon Cloud Directory allows users to access AWS with their existing Active Directory credentials.
+    - C. Amazon Cloud Directory allows users to access AWS with their existing Active Directory credentials.[That’s AWS Directory Service (AD Connector or Managed Microsoft AD)]
-    - D. Amazon Cloud Directory allows for registration and management of domain names.
+    - D. Amazon Cloud Directory allows for registration and management of domain names.[Route 53]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A
     </details>

 28. A user has opened a "Production System Down" support case to get help from AWS Support after a production system disruption.
 What is the expected response time for this type of support case?
-    - A. 12 hours.
+    - A. 12 hours.(system impaired)
     - B. 15 minutes.
+(Business-critical system down)
-    - C. 24 hours.
+    - C. 24 hours.(general guidance)
-    - D. One hour.
+    - D. One hour.(production system down)
+    - E. four hours (Production system impaired)

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D